What We Do

 Tijuana Estuary Tidal Restoration Program II, Phase I

-The U.S. Fish and Wildlife Service, California State Parks, Tijuana River National Estuarine Research Reserve, California State Coastal Conservancy, California Wildlife Conservation Board, and Southwest Wetlands Interpretive Association worked together to restore 80 to 85 acres of coastal wetlands in the southern arm of the Tijuana Estuary.
-This project builds on restoration planning outlined in the Tijuana Estuary – Friendship Marsh Restoration Feasibility Study completed in 2008.
+Several organizations, including the U.S. Fish and Wildlife Service, California State Parks, and local conservation groups, teamed up to restore 80 to 85 acres of coastal wetlands in the southern part of the Tijuana Estuary.
+This project builds on plans developed in the 2008 Friendship Marsh Restoration Feasibility Study.

-Restoration was urgently needed because the estuary had been degraded by decades of uncontrolled sewage, sediment, and trash.
-The project restored critical coastal habitat for endangered species, migratory birds, fish, and other wildlife.
-It also improves water quality and helps keep the river mouth open to the ocean by increasing the estuary’s tidal flow.
+Restoration was urgently needed because decades of pollution, sediment, and trash had damaged the estuary.
+The project created healthy coastal habitat for endangered species, migratory birds, fish, and other wildlife.
+It also improves water quality and helps keep the river mouth open to the ocean by increasing tidal flow.

 Management and Conservation

-- Establishment of the Reserve as a mitigation site
+- Using the Reserve as a mitigation site

-- Implementation of the Tijuana Estuary Tidal Restoration Program (TETRP)
+- Implementing the Tijuana Estuary Tidal Restoration Program (TETRP)

-- Control of invasive plant species such as chrysanthemum and ice plant
+- Controlling invasive plants like chrysanthemum and ice plant

 Refuge Planning